ceccocats/tkDNN/README.md

 * test_mnistRT: the mnist network hardcoded in using tensorRT apis (TENSORRT only)
 * test_yolo: YOLO detection network (CUDNN and TENSORRT)
 * test_yolo_tiny: smaller version of YOLO (CUDNN and TENSRRT)
+* test_yolo3_berkeley: our yolo3 version trained with BDD100K dateset

-## Live detection
+## yolo3 berkeley demo detection
 For the live detection you need to precompile the tensorRT file by luncing the desidered network test, this is the recommended process:
 ```
 export TKDNN_MODE=FP16   # set the half floating point optimization
-rm yolo.rt		 # be sure to delete(or move) old tensorRT files
+rm yolo3_berkeley.rt		 # be sure to delete(or move) old tensorRT files
-./test_yolo              # run the yolo test (is slow)
+./test_yolo3_berkeley              # run the yolo test (is slow)
 # with f16 inference the result will be a bit incorrect
 ```
-this will genereate a yolo.rt file that can be used for live detection:
+this will genereate a yolo3_berkeley.rt file that can be used for live detection:
 ```
+./demo             # launch detection on a demo video
-./live yolo.rt 1 -s -t0.3    # launch detection on device 1 with 0.3 thresh
+./demo /dev/video0 # launch detection on device 0
 ```